ryanburgess/engineer-manager/README.md

  * [Become an Effective Software Engineering Manager: How to Be the Leader Your Development Team Needs](https://www.amazon.com/gp/product/B08GF7P3G8/ref=as_li_tl) - This book focuses on specifics for engineering managers.
  * [An Elegant Puzzle: Systems of Engineering Management](https://www.amazon.com/gp/product/B07QYCHJ7V/ref=as_li_tl) - This book does a good job focusing on the challenges of being an engineering manager and provides examples of solutions.
  * [The Phoenix Project](https://www.amazon.com/gp/product/1942788290/ref=as_li_tl) - This book teaches about DevOps practices and looks at managing teams from perspective of inputs and outputs.
+ * [The Software Engineering Manager Interview Guide](https://www.amazon.com/Software-Engineering-Manager-Interview-Guide-ebook/dp/B086JMXP28) - Interviewing can be challenging, time-consuming, stressful, frustrating, and full of disappointments.
+A no-nonsense book about landing an engineering leadership role at a top-tier tech company.

 ## Videos
  * [Ryan Burgess' Manager Videos](https://www.youtube.com/watch?v=eRtuBk7GMC4&list=PLoi4aiq4kBvt7gtoWFgp74-8YULZaM9LK) - A YouTube playlist of short video clips that cover a variety of leadership topics focused on engineering management.